Children's Library Use Policy

 The Patron Code of Conduct extends to children and teens as well as adults.
 Staff should inform children and teens when their behavior is inappropriate for the library.
 If the inappropriate behavior continues, staff should contact the child’s parents.
 If inappropriate behavior persists, suspension of library privileges may result.

-The Children’s area of the Library is specifically designed to serve the needs of age-appropriate users.
-Adults in that area not using Children’s materials or not using the area for the purpose intended will be asked to use other areas of the Library.
+The Youth areas of the Library are specifically designed to serve the needs of age-appropriate users.
+Adults in those area not using youth materials or not using the area for the purpose intended, may be asked to use other areas of the Library.

 Staff Role

-Staff has many responsibilities and cannot always tend to a child’s needs in their fullest capacity.
-Staff will comfort, console, and tend to injured children as needed, and attempt to contact a parent or caregiver.
+Staff have many responsibilities and cannot always tend to a child’s needs in their fullest capacity.
+Staff will comfort, console, and tend to injured children when possible, and attempt to contact a parent or caregiver.